Poinsettia Care Tips

 Christmas is Over, Now What?

-If you are keen on keeping your poinsettia after Christmas, there are a couple of things you should know.
+If you are keen on keeping your poinsettia after Christmas, you should know a couple of things.
 First, you may place poinsettias outside once the temperatures are consistently above 60 degrees.
 Place them in bright, indirect sun and continue to monitor the watering.
-Secondly, around September or October, you will need to bring in the poinsettia to begin the leaf-turning process.
-To achieve the red bracts, you will need to place the poinsettia in a completely dark room, such as a closet, for 13 hours a day.
+Secondly, you must bring in the poinsettia around September or October to begin the leaf-turning process.
+To achieve the red bracts, you must place the poinsettia in a completely dark room, such as a closet, for 13 hours daily.
 Be sure to take them out of the darkness for the other 11 hours of the day.
 Continue this cycle for about two months.

 For more updates, visit our Facebook page!